Financial independence is the best. Financial dependence is the worst.

 Aghast comment #3

-“My wife and my finances are completely merged, so the concept of borrowing money from her is ridiculous!”
+“My wife and my finances are completely merged.
+So the concept of borrowing money from her is ridiculous!
+Financial dependence is fine!”

 I have no problem with couples 100% mixing their finances together.
 I’m not sure why it always seems like couples who only have joint acccounts have problems with those who don’t.
 But let me explain anyway why I used the term “borrowed.”

 We have separate bank accounts along with a joint bank account to provide maximum flexibility.
-We loved encouraging each other to save aggressively while we were both working.
-Now as business partners, we share profits evenly and always remind each other to mobilize our capital each month.
-We talk about all large financial decisions like buying a car or a house before doing anything, and for everything else, it doesn’t matter.
+We love encouraging each other to save aggressively while we were both working.

 The Stay At Home Spouse